-Transcripts and standardized test scores are not needed for admission of applicants who are not seeking a degree or initial teacher licensure.
+Transcripts and standardized test scores are not required for admission of applicants who are not seeking a degree.
 Those holding a current Kansas teaching license must provide license information to be admitted for pursuing the Special Education Add-on Endorsement.
 Students who are admitted under this policy but later decide to seek a degree must then reapply under the standard admissions procedures (page 16).
+Transcripts may be requested from students requesting Add-On Endorsement to validate degree information and teaching licensure if the Sterling College Education department deems necessary.